fluxcd/helm-operator/docs/helmrelease-guide/reconciliation-and-upgrades.md

 # Reconciliation and upgrades

-Now that you know the in's and out's of configuring a release, we are going to have a better look at how the Helm Operator performs the actual Helm release.
+Now that you know the ins and outs of configuring a release, we are going to have a better look at how the Helm Operator performs the actual Helm release.

 ## Reconciliation

-On the creation and update of a `HelmRelease` the resource is queued for reconciliation, besides this all `HelmRelease` resources handled by the Helm operator instance are also queued for reconciliation every [`--charts-sync-interval`](../references/operator.md) (defaults to 3 minutes).
+On the creation and update of a `HelmRelease` the resource is queued for reconciliation.
+Besides this all `HelmRelease` resources handled by the Helm operator instance are also queued for reconciliation every [`--charts-sync-interval`](../references/operator.md) (defaults to 3 minutes).

-Once the queued resource has been picked up by a worker, the Helm Operator attempts to receive the chart for the resource and performs several [safe guard checks](#what-triggers-an-upgrade), if those do not result in an error or instruct to return early, the Helm installation or upgrade is performed.
+Once the queued resource has been picked up by a worker, the Helm Operator attempts to receive the chart for the resource and performs several [safe guard checks](#what-triggers-an-upgrade); if those do not result in an error or instruct to return early, the Helm installation or upgrade is performed.

 ## What triggers an upgrade